Semantic Communications with Variable-Length Coding for Extended Reality: Experiments

 \subsubsection{Considered transmission methods}

-We now describe the considered transmission methods for semantic-aware wireless image transmission. \begin{itemize} \item \textbf{BPG+LDPC:} Similar to the previous experiment, we use BPG for source coding and LDPC for channel coding.
-When SNR$=10dB$, we use 16QAM and $1/3$ LDPC. \item \textbf{VL-SCC($\lambda$):} In this method, we adopt the semantic communication framework design in Section \ref{sec:image}.
+We now describe the considered transmission methods for semantic-aware wireless image transmission. \begin{itemize} \item \textbf{BPG+LDPC:} Similar to the previous experiment, we use BPG for source coding and LDPC for channel coding. { Following the experimental settings in \cite{dai2022nonlinear}, when SNR$=10dB$, we use 16QAM and $2/3$ LDPC}. \item \textbf{VL-SCC($\lambda$):} In this method, we adopt the semantic communication framework design in Section \ref{sec:image}.
 We set $N=512$, which is the maximum code length for each spatial location.
 We fine-tune the value of $\gamma$ to adjust average number of modulated symbols.
-When $\lambda=0$, the network is not trained with LPISP loss. \item \textbf{SCC($0$):} This is the fixed-length coding version of VL-SCC by neglecting the rate allocation network.
-We adjust the average number of modulated symbols by changing the channel dimension of the modulated symbols. \item \textbf{JSCC:} JSCC proposed in \cite{bourtsoulatze2019deep} is also presented as a benchmark of deep learning based image transmission scheme. \end{itemize}
+When $\lambda=0$, the network is not trained with LPISP loss. \item \textbf{SCC($\lambda$):} This is the fixed-length coding version of VL-SCC by neglecting the rate allocation network.
+We adjust the average number of modulated symbols by changing the channel dimension of the modulated symbols. \item \textbf{JSCC:} JSCC proposed in \cite{bourtsoulatze2019deep} is also presented as a benchmark of deep learning based image transmission scheme. { We use the JSCC architecture proposed in \cite{kurka2020deepjscc} for this method.} \end{itemize}